ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 </row>
 ```

 Are you starting to see the difference?
 Do you sense the benefits?

 Designing these UI components with tags and attributes is fun!
-It's also better.
+And it's better.
 It is objectively better:

-* Enables UI engineers to implement components with high-level APIs rather than dumb elements with a list of classes
+* Enables UI engineers to implement components with high-level APIs instead of a boilerplate tag and list of classes
 * No more OOCSS, BEM, or similar attempts to engineer around the problems with class-based design
 * Custom tags have strong semantic meaning and are easily identifiable, e.g. `<badge>` vs. `<span class="badge">`
 * The `class` attribute is still usable and if it is used it won't dilute your code, e.g. `<icon name="phone" class="foo bar baz">`
-* You get uniformity of markup because custom components use tags and attributes just like standard HTML elements.
-In many cases you can ditch the need for templating, e.g. `{{> "icon" name="phone"}}` becomes `<icon name="phone"></icon>`
+* You get clean, uniform markup because custom components use tags and attributes just like standard HTML elements.
+* In some cases you can ditch the need for template abstraction, e.g. `{{> "icon" name="phone"}}` replaced with `<icon name="phone"></icon>`
 * Using custom tags and attributes is officially supported!
-This is how custom components are _supposed_ to be done
+It's how HTML thought we'd design custom components, but we instead went crazy for classes
-* Doing so sets you up for future improvements.
+* Custom tags set you up very nicely for future improvements.
+How so?
 Let’s get into that now.

 ### Component evolution
 Creating and sharing custom components is a commitment.
 Your components will evolve and have new capabilities added to them over time just like the standard ones do.
 Let's look at the possible evolution of a custom Alert or "callout" component: